How to Use Data Validation in Excel to Control User Input and Prevent Errors

 Why is data validation needed?

-Data validation in Excel is a functionality that limits the possibilities for users.
+Data Validation in Excel is a built-in feature that restricts the type of data users can enter into a cell — helping you prevent errors, typos, and inconsistent formatting.
 Thanks to data validation, we have the option of limiting the possibilities of entering data and allowing data to be entered only in a format that suits us.

 Data Validation content